An Infinite-Feature Extension for Bayesian ReLU Nets That Fixes Their Asymptotic Overconfidence: Introduction

-Theoretical analysis is a core contribution of this work.
-We show that the proposed method (i) preserves the predictive performance of the base ReLU BNN.
-Furthermore, it (ii) ensures that the surrounding output variance asymptotically grows cubically in the distance to the training data, and thus (iii) yields uniform asymptotic confidence in the multi-class classification setting.
-These results extend those of \citet{kristiadi2020being} in so far as their analysis is limited to the binary classification case and their bound can be loose.
-Furthermore, our approach is complementary to the method of \citet{meinke2020towards} which attains maximum uncertainty far from the data for non-Bayesian point-estimate NNs.
-Finally, our empirical evaluation confirms our analysis and shows that the proposed method also improves uncertainty estimates in the non-asymptotic regime.
+A core contribution of this paper is the theoretical analysis: We show that our method (i) models the uncertainty that ReLU BNNs lack, thus (ii) ensuring that the surrounding output variance asymptotically grows cubically in the distance to the training data, and ultimately (iii) yields uniform asymptotic confidence in the multi-class classification setting.
+These results extend the prior analysis in so far as it is limited to the binary classification case and does not guarantee the asymptotically maximum-entropy prediction.
+Furthermore, our approach is complementary to the method of \citet{meinke2020towards}, which attains maximum uncertainty far from the data for non-Bayesian NNs.
+We empirically confirm the analysis and show effectiveness in the \emph{non}-asymptotic regime.